Retrieves an object that has the specified identifier name.

 The following is a summary of some key XAML namescope concepts:

 A run-time API such as is working against an object tree.
-These objects are loaded into the content area and the CLR runtime engine.
+These objects are loaded into the content area and the CLR runtime engine of the overall Silverlight plug-in.
 When part of the object tree is created from templates or run-time loaded XAML, a XAML namescope is typically not contiguous with the entirety of that object tree.
 The result is that there might be a named object in the object tree that a given call cannot find.

 The discontinuities between XAML namescopes that you might encounter in typical application scenarios are when objects are created by applying a template, or when objects are created by a call to XamlReader.Load and subsequently added to the main object tree.